dotnet/AspNetCore.Docs/aspnetcore/blazor/images.md

 ## Dynamically set an image source

-The following example demonstrates how to dynamically set the image source using Blazor.
-Start by creating a `images` folder in `wwwroot` and adding three (random) images.
+The following example demonstrates how to dynamically set an image's source with a C# field.

 For the example in this section:

-* Obtain three JPEG images from any source.
+* Obtain three small PNG images from any source.
-* Name the images `image1.jpg`, `image2.jpg`, and `image3.jpg`.
+* Name the images `image1.png`, `image2.png`, and `image3.png`.
 * Place the images in a new folder (`images`) in the app's static assets folder (`wwwroot`).

 The following directory tree shows the images in the `wwwroot/images` folder: